 For example, every Philips Hue bulb, switch, sensor and dimmer connects to the Hue Bridge with Zigbee; this way, every component can be controlled at once, and if any fail then the others continue to work as normal.
 The Bridge then connects to the same router as your smartphone, so you can control the lights from an app.

-And, because Zigbee uses very little power, devices like wireless dimmer switches can last for years without needing their batteries replaced.
+And, because Zigbee uses very little power, devices like wireless dimmer switches can last for years without needing their batteries replacing, even if they just run off a small watch-style cell battery.

 The Zigbee standard has a broadcast range of approximately 75 to 100 meters indoors, or 300 meters without obstructions.
 But, because of how a mesh network operates, an instruction (to switch on a specific light, for example) can be sent over far greater distances as it passes from the hub or bridge, to the nearest device (like a light bulb), and is then passed to the next, and the next, and so on, until it reaches the device you want to control.

-The maximum number of devices (or 'nodes') on the same Zigbee network is 65,000 — so while an Amazon warehouse might get somewhere close to this if it is covered in smart lights and switches, no smart home will reach Zigbee's networking limits.
+The maximum number of devices (or 'nodes') on the same Zigbee network is 65,000 — so while an Amazon warehouse might get somewhere close to this if it is filled with smart lights and switches, no regular home will reach Zigbee's networking limits.

-Zigbee devices either connect to their own hub, like the Hue Bridge, or to a third-party smart home hub, like the Wink Hub 2 or Samsung SmartThings Hub.
-The Amazon Echo Plus also contains a Zigbee chip, so can connect directly with some smart home devices without you needing a hub or Wi-Fi bridge.
+Zigbee devices either connect to their own hub, like the Hue Bridge, or to a third-party smart home hub, like the Samsung SmartThings Hub.
+The original and second-generation Amazon Echo Plus also contain Zigbee chips, so can connect directly with some smart home devices without you needing a hub or Wi-Fi bridge.
+However, in that example the Echo Plus offers less granular control over the bulb than when it is controlled over a Huge Bridge.

 Which companies make Zigbee products?

 In all, the Zigbee Alliance has more than 400 members from over 35 countries.
-According to the alliance, there are over 2,500 Zigbee-certified devices and over 300 million have been deployed since the standard was created.
+According to the alliance, there are over 2,500 Zigbee-certified devices and over 300 million have been deployed since the standard was created 18 years ago.

 Companies involved with the production of Zigbee devices include: